ShunSakurai/check_forbidden/README.md

 Two file types are supported:

 - .mqxliff
-- .mqxlz, which is a compressed file of document.mqxliff file and skeleton (formatting information).
+- .mqxlz, which is a compressed file of document.mqxliff file, skeleton (formatting information), and sometimes version information.
 The program extracts the document.mqxliff to a folder and removes it when everything is finished

 ### CSV files format
 The items need to be encoded in UTF-8, separated by commas, and formatted in either: